pCloud vs Icedrive — The Cloud Storage Face-Off Everyone Has Been Waiting For

 In the other corner — Icedrive, the young blood, surfacing only in January 2019 but already drawing a lot of attention.

-We did a cover on the secure cloud storage from UK, Icedrive too.
+We did a cover on the secure cloud storage from the UK, Icedrive too.

 Without further ado, let’s see who takes the win.